Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

 ## Overview
 This section will focus on setting up a local projects folder using the terminal.

+**Note:** The terms command prompt and terminal are interchangable, as Windows calls the terminal "command prompt".
+Moving forward, all references to terminal for Windows Machines is synonymous with command prompt.

-## Opening Command Prompt
+## Opening the Terminal
-This section will focus on how to open command prompt on Windows machines, and the terminal Mac, and Linux Machines.
+This section will focus on how to open terminal on Windows machines, Mac, and Linux Machines.

 ##### For Windows Users
 1. Click on the Windows icon on the bottom left of your screen